 1st Client Meeting–Interview to comfortably

 At this meeting, we will essentially interview each other to see if we are a good fit.
-It is always my preference to have both mom and her partner at this meeting.
+I prefer to have both mom and her partner at this meeting.
 I will tell you about my services and answer any questions or concerns you may have.
-We check dates.
-I leave you with 2 copies of contract (and some other helpful materials) for you to read over and consider.
+We will check dates.
+Then, I’ll leave you with 2 copies of the contract (and some other helpful materials) for you to read over and consider.
 Typically, this will take us about an hour or so.

-- Client keeps one (pretty one with bees on it)
+- You keep one (pretty one with bees on it)